frequency-chain/docs/pages/Basics/Messages.md

 ## Retrieving from the Chain
 Messages may be retrieved from the chain by calling the pointer message location of the IPFS `SchemaId`.
 IPFS messages retrieved from the chain generally would be fetched for the purpose of getting the IPFS location for a batch file and then retrieving that file for processing.
-On chain messages retrieved from the chain may be fetched for immediate processing as the message content is on chain.
+On-chain messages retrieved from the chain may be fetched for immediate processing as the message content is on chain.

 ## Paying for Messages